CodeQueen-AI/OpenAI-Agents-SDK/Step04-Handoff/README.md

 * ✅ Print the final output of the agent chain
 * This shows the **actual answer** from the agent who handled the question

----

 ### 🧪 Example Output

 ```
-→ The Allies won World War II in 1945, defeating the Axis powers.
+→ The Allies won World War II in 1945, defeating the Axis powers
 ```

----

 ### ✅ Summary